 You may have a number of possible legal defenses available if you are accused of contributing to the delinquency of a minor.
 A Los Angeles criminal defense lawyer can help you go over your options, which could include proving that:

-You Didn’t Know a Minor was Under 18
+You didn’t Know a Minor Was Under 18

 Some people look older than they actually are.
 If you were interacting with a minor as though they were an adult because you reasonably believed they were older than 18, you could be able to avoid a PC 272 conviction.
 However, the application of this defense is fairly limited and may not apply to related charges.

 You Tried to Control Your Child and Couldn’t